-Leonard Lee, famous Canadian and founder of Lee Valley Tools, died on July 7, 2016 and that got me thinking about something.
-Mr. Lee improved the lives of a lot of people with the business he started and the life he led, but all things in this world – even good things – eventually come to an end.
-That said, the right attitude towards how we live, work and create and offer a unique chance to extend ourselves a little beyond the usual limits of life.
+Leonard Lee, famous Canadian and founder of Lee Valley Tools, died on July 7, 2016 and when that happened it got me thinking.
+Mr. Lee improved the lives of a lot of people with the business he started and the life he led, but like all things in this world – even good things – Mr. Lee’s life here eventually came to an end.
+That said, the right attitude towards how we live, work and create can offer a unique chance to extend ourselves a little beyond the usual limits of life.
 Mr. Lee showed this.
 I’ve discovered that building beautiful things isn’t just about making something practical for immediate use.
-Ideally, the best creative work is also about launching something exceptional into history – something that should last well beyond our allotted days, while also pointing towards something bigger.
+Ideally, the best creative work is also about launching something exceptional into history – something that should last well beyond our allotted days, while also pointing towards something bigger and enriching others who still exist on life’s stage.
 When it comes to the work I do with wood, I call this “legacy woodworking”, and there are three ways you can get intentional about making it happen.

 Leave Your Mark

 Everything you make with your hands is only half the story.
 The other half is you.
 That’s why all good work should bear the mark of the maker.
 I discovered this in a meaningful way as a boy when my grandfather entrusted me with a small metal stamp.
-It was owned by his father – my great grandfather – a cabinetmaker who came to Canada from England in 1902.
+It was owned by his father – my great grandfather – Robert Maxwell, a cabinetmaker who came to Canada from England in 1902, stepping of the S.S.
+Tunisian in Quebec City.
 All his chisels and planes bear the same small, impression on the wooden handles made by this stamp: R Maxwell.
 His surviving woodwork still carries this same mark too.
-I keep the stamp in a drawer in my workshop, and it’s what first got me thinking about how I should mark projects of my own.
+I keep his original stamp in a drawer in my workshop, and it’s what first got me thinking about how I should mark projects of my own.

 Everyone who cares enough to make beautiful things should leave some evidence of themselves behind for the future.
 And it’s easy to do with a piece of 1/16” piano wire.
 That’s what I used to make a couple of burning brands.
 Although piano wire is too stiff to work with as it comes from the store, it’s easy to heat to a malleable cherry red using a propane torch.
 Buy more wire than you’ll need from a hobby shop for practice, then use a couple of pairs of needlenose pliers to work the red hot metal into the shape of your initials – one brand for each letter.
 Leave one end of the wire long to use as a handle, and another short end beyond the letter to support with pliers as you press the hot brand into the wood.
 Permanent, elegant and unique.
 That’s the mark you’ll leave behind.